 There was no change in the methods and assumptions used in preparing the sensitivity analysis from prior years.

 The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
 The Company is not subject to any externally imposed capital requirements.
-No changes were made in the objectives, policies or processes for managing capital during the year ended March 31, 2024 and March 31, 2023.
-Capital gearing ratio is net debt including lease liability divided by total capital plus net debt and Net debt is calculated as loans and borrowings less cash and cash equivalent.
-The Company’s policy is to keep the gearing ratio below 10%.
+No changes were made in the objectives, policies or processes for managing capital during the year ended March 31, 2025 and March 31, 2024.
+Capital gearing ratio is net debt divided by total capital plus net debt and net debt is calculated as borrowings including lease liabilities less cash and cash equivalents.
+The Company monitors the capital structure on the basis of net debt to equity ratio and maturity profile of the overall debt portfolio of the Company.

 A. Financial risk management objective and policies

-The Company’s principal financial liabilities comprise trade and other payables.
+The Company’s principal financial liabilities comprise borrowings, trade payables and other financial liabilities.
 The main purpose of these financial liabilities is to finance the Company’s operations.
 The Company’s principal financial assets include investments in mutual funds, trade and other receivables and cash and cash equivalents that are derived directly from its operations.

 The Company’s financial risk management is an integral part of how to plan and execute its business strategies.
 The Company is exposed to market risk, credit risk and liquidity risk.